basnijholt/nijho.lt/content/post/homelab-explained/index.md

   content = "192.168.1.6"
   type    = "A"
   ttl     = 10800
-  proxied = false # Wildcards on free plan must be DNS-only }
+  proxied = false # Private IP: Cloudflare can't proxy to it }
 ```